nilium/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

      PrivateKeyPath = "/root/.ssh/id_rsa"
    ```

-   - Remember the value for `Cluster` - we will use it later.
-As well as the `test-task`,
+   - Remember the value for `Cluster` - we will use it later as well as the `test-task`,
      the name of the `TaskDefinition` (`:1` is the revision number).
    - Choose your region.
 Take the `Subnet` value from the Runner Manager instance
+     details (search for `Subnet ID` value).
-     details.
-Get the SecurityGroup ID from its details.
+   - Get the SecurityGroup ID from its details: find `Security groups` at Runner Manager instance
+     details page, click the security group you crated earlier and copy `Security group ID` from there.
      Note - in a production setting,
      you should follow [AWS guidelines](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)
      for setting up and using Security groups.